 The Abandoned Lunch from the Black Lagoon

 You’ve got a tight deadline at work.
-The boss is on your ass about getting the presentation finished before the end of the day.
+The boss is on your butt about getting the presentation finished before the end of the day.
 The threat to your job was never said aloud, but it was there all the same.
 You bury yourself in your work only to come up for air in an empty office.
 You glance at your watch.
 It’s noon.
 Your co-workers have already escaped to their precious thirty minutes of freedom.
 Oh, how you envy them.
 YOU have to work through lunch.
 Unfortunately, you didn’t bring one.
 Stomach rumbling, you chance a quick dash to the break room.
 Maybe there are some unclaimed leftovers from a lunch meeting.
 The fridge door swings open, bathing the grey linoleum floors with a soft light.
 You shift through the labeled bags until a familiar blue lidded something lurking in the back catches your eye.
 Surprised, you realize that It’s your container.
 But when was the last time you brought your lunch?
 Was it the chili from last weekend?
 No…you’d finished that off on Monday.

 Tentatively you pick it up.
 The cold container is heavy.
 There is definitely something inside.
 What the hell could it be?
 A tiny voice in your head wants you to stop.
 But you can’t.
 Your hunger has become a real, writhing thing.
 You peel back the lid slowly.